Paranoia Agent: Anime

 The series aired on Japan's Wowow from February 3 to May 18, 2004.
-Geneon licensed the anime in North America and released the series on four DVDs from October 26, 2004, and May 10, 2005.
+Geneon Entertainment licensed the anime in North America and released the series on four DVDs from October 26, 2004, and May 10, 2005.
 A UMD version of Volume 1 was made available on October 10, 2005.
 Madman Entertainment released the series in Australia.

 An English dub began airing in the U.S. on Cartoon Network's Adult Swim on May 29, 2005, followed by an encore airing that began on June 6, 2006.
 In Canada, it began a run on digital channel G4TechTV's Anime Current programming block on July 27, 2007.
 The anime is distributed by MVM Films in the UK.
 On February 3, 2020, Funimation announced that it had licensed the series for its streaming platform.
-On April 15, 2020, Adult Swim announced that the English dub would be rebroadcast for the first time in over a decade on its Toonami programming block.
+On April 15, 2020, Adult Swim announced that the English dub would be rebroadcast for the first time in over a decade on its Toonami programming block due to COVID-19 pandemic that affected half of the programs new episodes putting it on halt.
 The Blu-ray collection of the series was released in the U.S. on October 13, 2020, in SteelBook packaging as a Best Buy exclusive, and received a general Blu-ray release on December 15, 2020.